 “Yeah, the big tumblers for Bloody Marys or just for Cokes and cranberry juice.
-We aren’t big juice drinkers but I can get it diet so the sugar is almost non-existent.
-Cranberry is good for the urinary tract and its tendency to infections.
-Not exactly morning conversation.”
+We aren’t big juice drinkers but I can get Trader Joe’s cranberry not from concentrate, it’s quite tart, which is good for us.

 “So, I’m thinking basic, I’ll fry up bacon and sausage, scramble eggs, toast or biscuit?”

 Biscuits win.
 Today I cheat and use the Grand’s frozen buttermilk.
 If I slather the frozen biscuit with clarified butter, they pop up rather nicely.